SGSAH (AHRC) funding - School of Literatures, Languages and Cultures

 Step two

-You must then complete the SGSAH nomination application form and return it, by email, to the LLC Postgraduate Research Office by Thursday 1 December 2022.
-The SGSAH DTP nomination application form will be available to download from the Scottish Graduate School for Arts & Humanities website.
-When available, please follow the instructions and use the guidelines provided.
+You must then complete the SGSAH nomination application form and return it, by email, to the LLC Postgraduate Research Office by Monday 13 November 2023.
+The SGSAH DTP nomination application form is now available to download from the Scottish Graduate School for Arts & Humanities website.
+Please follow the instructions and use the guidelines provided.

 Go to the Scottish Graduate School for the Arts & Humanities website